oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

      ![Incident Manager page](images/incident-manager/incident-select-dashboard-24ai.png " ")

 14. Incident Dashboard provides a holistic view of your incidents.
-It contains 3 sections.
+It contains 3 sections:

        - Summary: Count of incidents that are open, fatal, escalated, unassigned, and unacknowledged.
 These are the incidents that need to be triaged or worked on immediately.
 Fatal and Escalated count are highlighted in Red by default.
        - Charts: Provides an easy-to-understand look at the current incident distribution and management status for each incident.
 Drill down capability with stackable filters to slice and dice data any way you like.
 Customize to add/update/remove charts to provide a personalized view in Incident Manager.